heavyk/Captain-Of-Industry/README.md

 if (storage['all'].cp1 > storage['all'].cp2) { .. }
 ```

-but the thing is that's extremely uncomfortable to reason about and write. my brain sees a spreadsheet now.
+but the thing is that's extremely uncomfortable to reason about and write. my brain sees a spreadsheet[^2] now.
 I have a column of global storages.
 I shift+click the values for cp1,cp2,cp3 and use the min function to select the storage with the least and then perform the action (for each of the three cases), the actions that I would put on the balancers... it is afterall, what I'm already doing in the game, but I want he game to repeat the actions like a good employee would. this game assumes I'm running an entire factory all alone and without any others helping me.

 upon that, I'd like to relate a story... after I take a break. my goodness, I have a lot to say. this game is like breaking years and years of slience because I didn't have an effective medium to express my ideas. coi is a game that is pretty close to a perfect reflection of how I conceptualised a project/factory way back in 2006.
 I've come a long ways in my studies of humans and how we communicate. this game has so much to offer because it's kind of like a microcosm of materialistic/reductionist perception. once I wrapped my head around this game, I'm confident in saying that I understand industry and the american (materialistic) way.